Assignment 1: Six Degrees of Kevin Bacon

 The actor record is a packed set of bytes collecting information about an actor

 and the movies he or she’s appeared in.
-We don’t use a struct
+We don’t use a struct or class to

 overlay the memory associated with an actor, because doing so would constrain